-3.2 Core Abstractions
+B. Core Abstractions

-By following this requirements driven design process, we identify two classes of abstractions: user-facing abstractions (Table 1) and back-end abstractions (Table 2).
+By following this requirements driven design process, we identify two classes of abstractions: user-facing abstractions (Table I) and back-end abstractions (Table II).
 User facing abstractions are used to specify the functionality of a test.
-Back-end abstractions represent the architecture of the target device.
+Back-end abstractions represent the target device's architecture

 User-Facing Abstractions.
 Users writing tests will be using user facing abstractions, similar to functions.
 As these abstractions are not target-specific, a test will be written only once.
 The abstractions are used to load the program image (Load_Image), initialize registers (Init_Registers) and counters (Init_Counters) and to generate and collect packets (Generate_Packets and Collect_Results).

-Note that although packet generation is exposed via user-facing abstractions, it is adapted to the target (e.g. to vary transmission rate) using back-end abstractions that are transparent to the user.
+Note that although packet generation is exposed via user-facing abstractions, it is adapted to a target (e.g. to vary transmission rate) using user transparent back-end abstractions.